Qonfused/OSX-Hyper-V/docs/README.md

   - The default virtual display resolution is set to a 1024x768 resolution and is not resizable.
 - Graphics Acceleration
   - By default, macOS will run without graphics acceleration using VESA graphics drivers (CPU).
 Additionally, display graphics is limited to 3 MB of video memory.
-  - GPU acceleration is however possible through [Discrete Device Assignment (DDA)][aka.ms/dda] with a supported GPU.
+  - GPU acceleration is however possible through [Discrete Device Assignment (DDA)][aka.ms/dda] using a supported GPU.
 - Audio Support
   - By default, Hyper-V does not expose an audio device to macOS.